Matthew Flinders Professor

 College of Science and Engineering

-I was born and raised in Uruguaiana - a town in the Pampas grassland in Brazil.
-In 1986, I moved to the coast to study Biological Oceanography (BSc and Msc), ichthyology and population genetics at University of Rio Grande.
-In 1996, I moved to Sydney for a PhD in fish evolutionary genetics, awarded by Macquarie University in 2001.
+I was born and raised in Uruguaiana, a town in Brazil’s Pampas grasslands.
+In 1986, I moved to the coast to study Biological Oceanography at the University of Rio Grande, where I completed my BSc and MSc while developing interests in ichthyology and population genetics.
+In 1996, I moved to Sydney to undertake a PhD in fish evolutionary genetics at Macquarie University, completed in 2001.

-I was then a Gaylord Donnelley Environmental Research Fellow at Yale University (2001-2003) working in projects in Amazonia and the Galápagos, before returning to Australia for a tenure position at Macquarie.
-I worked at Macquarie until 2009 as Associate Professor and head of the Molecular Ecology Lab and the Molecular Ecology Group for Marine Research (MEGMAR).
+After my PhD, I worked as a Gaylord Donnelley Environmental Research Fellow at Yale University (2001–2003) doing research in evolution and conservation in Amazonia and the Galápagos.
+I then returned to Australia to join Macquarie University, where I served as Associate Professor and led both the Molecular Ecology Lab and the Molecular Ecology Group for Marine Research (MEGMAR) until 2009.
+In 2009, I moved to Adelaide to establish the Molecular Ecology Lab at Flinders University (MELFU), becoming a Full Professor in 2011.

 Higher Academic Qualifications